Ahmad-Alqattu/twitterClone/README.md

 # Twitter Clone Project
 ##### This project is a simple Twitter-like clone built using Java, Javalin web framework, Jdbi for database interactions, Guice for dependency injection, Flyway for database migrations, and PostgreSQL as the database.
-The frontend is rendered using Pebble templates.
+The front end is rendered using Pebble templates.
 ```bash
 /src
 |-- /main